NVIDIA/thrust/docs/setup/getting.md

 ## NVIDIA HPC SDK or CUDA Toolkit

 Thrust and CUB are included in the NVIDIA HPC SDK and the CUDA Toolkit.
-It is on the default include path.
+They are on the default include path.

 There is no shared library component for Thrust or CUB.
 There is nothing to build.